 Report blocked or locked fire exits to the unit administrator, the safety

-committee representative, and the WSU Fire Marshal, using a Hazard Notification
+committee representative, and the WSU Fire Marshal and Safety Compliance Officer, using a Hazard Notification

 form.
 See 2.52.

 Do not obstruct fire alarm boxes, fire hoses, fire standpipes,

 fire extinguishers, fire sprinkler heads, fire/smoke detectors, or any other

 NOTE: Each sprinkler head must have a minimum of 18 inches of clearance

 in all directions.

 Do not allow open flames or electrical appliances to be near